ronsbons/detour-frontend/README.md

 - Image compression to improve page loading
 - User authorization package, such as PassportJS
 - Improved error handling and testing
+- Search bar to allow users to search for countries

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).